 I often use this framework to calibrate how deeply I need to understand new technical concepts within the context of a specific task and associated time constraints.
 I consider levels 0 and 1 to be “shallow” understanding.
 Level 2 is neither shallow nor deep, but often sufficient to satisfy my curiosity and help me make more informed choices.
 Level 3 represents deep understanding.
 This learning framework may be generalizable to other subject areas and professions, although I use it most often within the context of software development.

-Now let us work through a scenario where this framework may be useful.
+Now let us walk through a scenario where this framework may be useful.
 Consider the function below (written in Python):

 def first_n_numbers(n): num = 0 while num < n: yield num num += 1